 By Claim~\ref{replace2} (iii) and Claim~\ref{replace3} (i), if $w^*\in V(C)\setminus V$ and $u_i\in D_w$, then $w^*\notin e_{i-1},e_i$.
 Therefore the number of defining hyperedges that may contain $w^*$ is at most 3.
 So Claim~\ref{replace} and the set degree condition implies

 Just as for $w\in V(\h)\setminus V(C)$, in two steps we obtain $|D_w|\ge \lfloor\frac{k-3}{2}\rfloor$ for $k$ large enough.

-Before continuing with give possible embeddings of $\h$ into some $\h_{n,a,b_1,...,b_s}$ let us state a last technical claim that will be used several times.
-Let us recall that a terminal vertex $v$ is vertex of a missing interval that is adjacent to a vertex from $D_w$.
+Before continuing with giving possible embeddings of $\h$ into some $\h_{n,a,b_1,...,b_s}$ let us state a last technical claim that will be used several times.
+Let us recall that a terminal vertex $v$ is the vertex of a missing interval that is adjacent to a vertex from $D_w$.

 \begin{claim} Suppose $D_w=D_{w'}$ for some $w'\in V(\h)\setminus V$ with $w'\neq w$.